 The Accreditation Scheme sets out nationally-agreed standards, which inspire the confidence of the public and funding and governing bodies.

-It tells everyone involved with a museum that they’re doing the right things to help people to engage with collections and protect them for the future.
+It helps everyone involved with a museum to do the right things, helping people to access and engage with collections, and protect them for future generations.

 - how they’re run